 Press Powder Into Your Skin

 If you’re not using a pressed powder, we highly suggest trying one out.
 It’s the secret weapon that keeps your makeup in place all. day. long.
 No lie.
 If you have oily skin and find your T-zone looks greasy before lunchtime, try the Invisible Oil Blocking Loose Powder that keeps shine at bay.
 Or grab our best-selling True Color Soft Velvet Finishing Powder infused with color adjusting pigments that blend-in seamlessly and look like a second skin.
 Sotomayor’s rule for applying powder is to press, not sweep.
-"You can totally apply powder with a brush, however, I suggest you follow with a powder puff or sponge to press the powder into the skin," he suggests.
+"You can totally apply powder with a brush, however, I suggest you follow with a powder puff or use the BLK/OPL Makeup Blending Sponge to press the powder into the skin," he suggests.
 "The light pressure works the makeup into the skin so it doesn’t look like it’s sitting on top."
 And since no one wants cakey makeup, adopting this method will keep your base makeup looking smooth and natural.

 Know The Difference Between Matte vs. Flat